-Please be aware that if you enter either practice you will expected to wear a face covering of some sort.
+Please be aware that if you are 11 or older and enter either practice you will be expected to wear a face covering of some sort.
 This is both for clinical appointments and to collect medication.
-A face covering could be a scarf or if you would like to make your own please follow the link below
+This is not just the patient, but applies to anyone coming in – a Carer, Parent, a Child – whoever is entering.

 Coronavirus Antibody Testing

 We have recently received many enquiries regarding coronavirus antibody testing.
 It is important to understand that, at the moment, there are very limited situations where this test is considered useful to individuals, rather than as information for Public Health.

 In particular it is important to understand that a positive antibody test does NOT necessarily mean you are immune to the virus, and does NOT mean you do not need to follow protective measures such as social distancing.
 It is also NOT currently considered suitable for occupational health purposes.

 Because of this we will not be testing people unless a GP feels it will alter their ongoing management.